KingPin/doxygen-docker/README.md

 - We follow a minimal installation approach to reduce attack surface
 - Alpine-based images are recommended for production use
 - We use non-root users by default

+## 🆘 Support & Issue Reporting

+Please direct your issues to the appropriate project:

+* **Docker Image Issues**: For problems with the container, entrypoint script, permissions, or image building, please [open an issue](https://github.com/kingpin/doxygen-docker/issues/new) in this repository.

+* **Doxygen Software Issues**: For problems with Doxygen itself, documentation generation, or Doxygen syntax/features, please refer to the [official Doxygen project](https://www.doxygen.nl/manual/problems.html) or [open an issue](https://github.com/doxygen/doxygen/issues) in the Doxygen repository.

+Examples of container-specific issues:
+- Image won't build or pull
+- Container crashes or exits unexpectedly
+- Permission problems with mounted volumes
+- Issues with entrypoint script

+Examples of Doxygen-specific issues:
+- Documentation not generating correctly
+- Questions about Doxygen syntax or commands
+- Feature requests for Doxygen itself
+- Output formatting problems

 ## 🤝 Contributing